 Nick wrote: Help others if you can.
 It can be very satisfying when you know that you made another person better off.
 People will return the favor.
 Start now while you are still at School and make it a habit!”

 8. Improve conflict resolution skills of mentees.

-He told me that he wanted to resign as a Prefect.
+He told me that he wanted to resign as a prefect.

 9. Encourage your mentees to make positive life choices.

-Walter shared his experiences with students after he had left School and made a particularly telling point: “Do away with an inferiority complex.
+Nick shared his experiences with students after he had left school and made a particularly telling point: “Do away with an inferiority complex.
 I have heard some people say that blacks have short hair because they have short brains.
 They say that is the reason why some of our people have hair extensions or use hair straighteners or grow dreadlocks, so they can be clever.
 Well, that is not true.
 We are very good.
 We just have not had the opportunity.
 We must get out of that mentality that “The baas [white boss] is always right”.
 Your color does not determine your intelligence … You are just as good as everyone else.
 Do not be afraid to challenge authority, but do it the right way.
 Eventually they will listen to you.”

-10. Help mentees to become self-sufficient, productive citizens.
+10. Help mentees become self-sufficient, productive citizens.

 “There is a Zulu saying, ‘Umuntu ngumumtu ngabantu’.
 This is a version of ‘No Man is an Island’.
 We do not have to compete against each other all the time.
 Do not climb on the heads of your brothers and sisters to get to the top.
 If you do that, you must remember that ‘the higher you are, the harder you fall’.